Christian IV of Denmark: Legacy

 Christian IV monument in Stortorvet, Oslo by Carl Ludvig Jacobsen.

 The statue was completed in 1878 and unveiled on 28 September 1880.

 Christian is the longest-reigning monarch in Scandinavian history in terms of holding the title.
 However, the Danish Royal House recognized Margrethe II as having the official record in July 2023.
 The Danish Royal House noted that Christian IV was not of the legal age to become King upon his father's death, which resulted in a "guardian government" being installed until he was officially installed as King in 1596.
-When Christian was crowned king, Denmark-Norway held a supremacy over the Baltic Sea, which he lost to Sweden.
+When Christian was crowned king, Denmark–Norway held a supremacy over the Baltic Sea, which he lost to Sweden.
 Nevertheless, Christian was one of the few kings from the House of Oldenburg that achieved a lasting legacy of popularity with both the Danish and Norwegian people.
 As such, he featured in the Danish national play Elverhøj.
 Furthermore, his great building activities also furthered his popularity.

-Christian IV spoke Danish, German, Latin, French and Italian.
-Naturally cheerful and hospitable, he delighted in lively society; but he was also passionate, irritable and sensual.
-He had courage, a vivid sense of duty, an indefatigable love of work, and all the inquisitive zeal and inventive energy of a born reformer.
-His own pleasure, whether it took the form of love or ambition, was always his first consideration.
-His capacity for drink was proverbial: when he visited England in 1606, even the notoriously hard-drinking English Court were astonished by his alcohol consumption.
-In the heyday of his youth his high spirits and passion for adventure enabled him to surmount every obstacle with elan.
-But in the decline of life he reaped the bitter fruits of his lack of self-control, and sank into the grave a weary and brokenhearted old man.
+Christian IV spoke Danish, German, Latin, French, and Italian.
+He was described as hospitable and social, though also characterized by irritability.
+He focused on his personal interests and ambitions.
+During a 1606 visit to England, his level of alcohol consumption was noted by the English Court.
+In his later years, he was described as having a lack of self-control and experiencing a decline in health and morale before his death.

 The Christian IV Glacier in Greenland is named after him.